Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

 \subsection{Experimental setup}

-As explained above, the large CRA of the quad-pixel PDAF sensor of about 36° poses an inherent challenge for integration with a commercial microscopic system, because the crosstalk induced by CRA mismatch makes it impossible to reliably retrieve the phase gradient of the sample.
-To investigate the QPI ability of the quad-pixel PDAF sensor, we built a customized optical imaging system along with a tailored illumination module (Fig.~\ref{fig3}a).
-In this system, an inverted CCTV lens (Imaging Lens~1) was placed in front of a flat smartphone lens (Imaging Lens~2) to form a finite-conjugate microscope.
-Since the CCTV lens has a larger f-number than the smartphone lens, it acts as the aperture-limiting element of the combined system.
-Therefore, the system’s effective NA is constrained by the CCTV lens and can be approximated by its f-number as 0.23.
-The CRA of this customized configuration was experimentally measured to be 26° at the edge of the sensor.
-This value was determined by analyzing the correspondence between the illumination angle and the resulting differential signal without a sample, as described in the section detailing the experimental derivation of sensor parameters.
-Despite the remaining 10° mismatch with the sensor CRA, this system can reliably retrieve the phase gradient of the sample.
+As elaborated earlier, the quad-pixel PDAF sensor’s large CRA ($\sim 36 ^\circ$) presents an inherent challenge for integration with a commercial microscopic system—since crosstalk induced by CRA mismatch precludes the reliable retrieval of the sample’s phase gradient.
+To evaluate the quad-pixel PDAF sensor’s QPI capability, we constructed a customized optical imaging system with a tailored illumination module (Fig.~\ref{fig3}a).
+In this system, an inverted CCTV lens (Imaging Lens 1) is positioned in front of a planar smartphone lens (Imaging Lens 2) to form a finite-conjugate microscope.
+Given that the CCTV lens has a larger f-number than the smartphone lens, it serves as the aperture-limiting element of the combined system.
+Thus, the system’s effective NA is constrained by the CCTV lens and can be approximated via its f-number as $0.23$.
+The CRA of this customized configuration was experimentally measured as 26° at the sensor edge.
+This value is determined by analyzing the correspondence between the illumination angle and the resulting differential signal (in the absence of a sample), as detailed in the section describing the experimental derivation of sensor parameters.
+Despite the remaining 10° CRA mismatch with the sensor, this system enables the reliable retrieval of the sample’s phase gradient.

-The imaging-lens-limited maximum measurable phase gradient can be approximated as \( |\nabla \phi|_{\mathrm{max}} = \frac{2\pi}{\bar{\lambda}} \cdot \mathrm{NA}, \) which is calculated as 2.73~rad/$\mu$m at $\bar{\lambda}=530$~nm.
-However, because the system was built with two lenses in a finite-conjugate configuration, this value is expected to be smaller in practice, as the sample was not located at the conjugate plane corresponding to the rated f-number of the CCTV lens.
+The imaging-lens-limited maximum measurable phase gradient can be approximated as $ |\nabla \phi|_{\mathrm{max}} = \frac{2\pi}{\bar{\lambda}} \cdot \mathrm{NA}$, which is calculated as 2.73~rad/$\mu$m at $\bar{\lambda}=530$~nm.
+However, since the system is constructed with two lenses in a finite-conjugate configuration, this value is expected to be smaller in practice, given that the sample is not positioned at the conjugate plane corresponding to the CCTV lens’s rated f-number.